datacharmer/dbdeployer/README.md

     $ dbdeployer admin unlock sandbox_name

+## Generating additional documentation

+Between this file and [the API API list](https://github.com/datacharmer/dbdeployer/blob/master/docs/API-1.1.md), you have all the existing documentation for dbdeployer.
+Should you need additional formats, though, dbdeployer is able to generate them on-the-fly.
+Tou will need the docs-enabled binaries: in the distribution list, you will find:

+* dbdeployer-1.1.0-docs.linux.tar.gz
+* dbdeployer-1.1.0-docs.osx.tar.gz
+* dbdeployer-1.1.0.linux.tar.gz
+* dbdeployer-1.1.0.osx.tar.gz

+The executables containing ``-docs`` in their name have the same capabilities of the regular ones, but in addition they can run the *hidden* command ``tree``, with alias ``docs``.

+This is the command used to help generating the API documentation.
+In addition to the API template, the ``tree`` command can produce:

+* man pages;
+* Markdown documentation;
+* Restructured Text pages;
+* Command line completion script (see next section).

+    $ dbdeployer-docs tree -h
+    This command is only used to create API documentation.
+    You can, however, use it to show the command structure at a glance.

+    Usage:
+      dbdeployer tree [flags]

+    Aliases:
+      tree, docs

+    Flags:
+          --api               Writes API template
+          --bash-completion   creates bash-completion file
+      -h, --help              help for tree
+          --man-pages         Writes man pages
+          --markdown-pages    Writes Markdown docs
+          --rst-pages         Writes Restructured Text docs
+          --show-hidden       Shows also hidden commands

+## Command line completion

+There is a file ``./docs/dbdeployer_completion.sh``, which is automatically generated with dbdeployer API documentation.
+If you want to use bash completion on the command line, simply copy the file to the bash completion directory.
+For example:

+    # Linux
+    $ sudo cp ./docs/dbdeployer_completion.sh /etc/bash_completion.d
+    $ source /etc/bash_completion

+    # OSX
+    $ sudo cp ./docs/dbdeployer_completion.sh /usr/local/etc/bash_completion.d
+    $ source /usr/local/etc/bash_completion

+Then, you can use completion as follows:

+    $ dbdeployer [tab]
+        admin  defaults  delete  deploy  global  sandboxes  unpack  usage  versions
+    $ dbdeployer dep[tab]
+    $ dbdeployer deploy [tab][tab]
+        multiple     replication  single
+    $ dbdeployer deploy s[tab]
+    $ dbdeployer deploy single --b[tab][tab]
+        --base-port=     --bind-address=

 ## Semantic versioning

 As of version 1.0.0, dbdeployer adheres to the principles of [semantic versioning](https://semver.org/).
 A version number is made of Major, Minor, and Revision.
 When changes are applied, the following happens: